On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Proofs

 \end{proof}

-Next, we obtain a finite sample bound on the regret, defined as the uniform difference between the Naive VB approximate posterior risk and the expected loss under the true data generating measure $P_{0}$.
+Next, we obtain a high-probability bound on the regret, defined as the uniform difference between the Naive VB approximate posterior risk and the expected loss under the true data generating measure $P_{0}$.

-\begin{lemma} For a constant M as defined in Theorem~\ref{thrm:thm5}
+\begin{lemma} For a constant M as defined in Theorem~\ref{thrm:NV}